laijinxian/vue3-typescript-template/README.md

 ```
 // 具体请看项目store目录
 import { Module } from 'vuex'
-import { IGlobalState } from '../../index'
+import { IGlobalState, IAxiosResponseData } from '../../index'
 import * as Types from './types'
-import { IHomeState, ICity, IAccessControl, ICommonlyUsedDoor } from './interface'
+import { IHomeState, ICity, IAccessControl, ICommonlyUsedDoor, AGetCtiy } from './interface'
+import qs from 'qs';
-import axios from 'axios'
+import * as API from './api'

 const state: IHomeState = {
   cityList: [],
+  communityId: 13,
   commonlyUsedDoor: {
     doorControlId: '',
     doorControlName: ''